kubernetes/community/contributors/design-proposals/architecture/0000-kep-template.md

 Merging a change to source control is a crucial, but not final, milestone in the implementation of a KEP.
 Enhancements need to be explained to the Kubernetes community.
-The `Guide-level Explaination` section should be used to explain a KEP to another Kubernaut after implementation.
+The `Guide-level Explaination` section should be used to explain a KEP to another Kubernetes after implementation.
 Excellent guidance can be found in the Rust RFC [guide-level explanation][] instructions.